 There are typically three risk profiles that investors are assigned to within the financial services industry, which is conservative, moderate, and aggressive.
 These categories are usually defined by an investor’s;

 These components help to make up what is called your investment risk profile.
-However, your risk profile may be very different from your risk perception while your risk profile may remain quite constant for years or even decades, your perception of risk changes with time, experience, and circumstances.
+However, your risk profile may be very different from your risk perception.
+In contrast, your risk profile may remain quite constant for years or even decades—your perception of risk changes with time, experience, and circumstances.

-Understanding yourself is the most crucial part of not only the investment process but in life as well when you consider putting together your wealth management plan.
-Your reactions, your personality traits, your biases, your limitations all play a critical role in the investment and planning processes.
+Understanding yourself is the most crucial part of the investment process and in life as well when you consider putting together your wealth management plan.
+Your reactions, personality traits, biases, and limitations all play a critical role in the investment and planning processes.